Northern emerald toucanet: Distribution and habitat

-The emerald toucanet primarily inhabits humid montane forest but is also found in more open landscapes like secondary forest, shrublands, pastures, and plantations.
+The northern emerald toucanet primarily inhabits humid montane forest but is also found in more open landscapes like secondary forest, shrublands, pastures, and plantations.
 In elevation it ranges from near sea level to at least 3000 m.
+It is non-migratory.

 Behavior

-Movement

-The emerald toucanet is non-migratory.

 Social behavior

-The emerald toucanet is gregarious and frequently gathers in groups of up to about 10.
+The northern emerald toucanet is gregarious and frequently gathers in groups of up to about 10.

 Feeding

-The emerald toucanet forages by gleaning, usually while perched.
+The northern emerald toucanet forages by gleaning, usually while perched.
 Its diet is eclectic and includes a wide variety of fruits, invertebrates of many orders, and vertebrate prey such as birds, eggs, lizards, and snakes.

 Breeding

-The emerald toucanet's breeding season is from March to July.
+The northern emerald toucanet's breeding season is from March to July.
 It nests in tree cavities, either natural or those abandoned by woodpeckers.
 They can be as high as 27 m above the ground.
 The typical clutch size is three or four but can range from one to five.
 Both sexes incubate the eggs but the female does so more than the male.
-The incubation period is 16 days and fledging occurs 42 to 45 days after hatch.
+The incubation period is 16 days and fledging occurs 42 to 45 days after hatching.

 Vocal and non-vocal sounds

-The emerald toucanet's call is "a nasal, barking Wok!-Wok!-Wok!-Wok!-Wok!-Wok!-Wok!...".
+The northern emerald toucanet's call is "a nasal, barking Wok!-Wok!-Wok!-Wok!-Wok!-Wok!-Wok!...".
 It also makes "a growling, throaty wra'a'a'a'a'a'ak".

-Status
+Conservation status

-The IUCN has assessed the emerald toucanet as being of Least Concern.
+The IUCN has assessed the northern emerald toucanet as being of Least Concern.
 It has a very large range but its population size is not known and is believed to be decreasing.
 No immeditate threats have been identified.
 However, it "is vulnerable to habitat destruction".